 The poets and fiction writers who will be featured in the Fall 2016 Reading Series, each aesthetically and culturally diverse, are sure to offer charismatic performances.
 Don’t miss out on the opportunity to hear the best young writers in Indiana!

-The Fall 2016 semester will showcase these talented writers on Wednesday nights at 7:30 p.m., in the Fischer Community Center.
+The Fall 2016 semester will showcase these talented writers on Wednesday nights at 7:30 p.m., in the Fischer Community Center on September 28.

 First Reading Sept 28:

 Zack Anderson’s poems steal night from the earth, but his interests lie in anxiety and neurosis, not kleptomania.

 Chris Muravez has a body full of hell that sends infernal postcards to unsuspecting surface dwellers.
 Poetically, of course.

 Second Reading November 30 at 7:30 p.m., in the Hospitality Room, Reckers, South Dining Hall.

 Kelsey Castaneda toils on her epic erasure poetry project.
 She has discovered a ram, a horse, and a Greek chorus in the process.